oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Runbook Sessions section in Incident Manager](images/start-runbook-incident/runbook-sessions-pane-24ai.png " ")

 6. You have now started a Runbook session, opened in a new browser tab.
 Here you can see a detailed view of the steps needed to run the Runbook and triage the issue.
 Notice incident details are carried over.
-Also, there is a chat icon next to each step where you can leave comments that can later be accessed by your team.
+Also, there is a comments icon next to each step where you can leave comments that can later be accessed by your team.

      ![Incident details carried over to runbook session](images/start-runbook-incident/runbook-session-incident-details.png " ")